zimbatm/base16-builder/README.md

 - More distributed, no longer has "one repository to rule them all!".
 - Better structured for community involvement.
 - No longer tied to Ruby and has no official builder only implementations of builders that follow the (currently draft) spec found at at http://chriskempson.com/projects/base16.
+- Scheme designers are no longer foced to have light and dark themes.
+You can now make a dark only or light only theme.
 - Separated scheme files that now live in their creators repository.
 - Separated template files that now live in their creators repository.
 - Git used to pull in schemes/templates and keep them up-to-date.